uzmayasmeen2461/Contact-Manager-App/README.md

 # contact-manager-app
 An app that stores and manages your contacts using React js and axios with package.json

-you can view thw output here:
+you can view the output here:

 https://contact-manager-app-uzma.netlify.app/